Key takeaways

 Xiaoshan Airport (HGH)Metro Line 1 (Airport line) to Longxiangqiao~55–65 min

-Lingyin TempleBus / taxi to the north-west shore~20–25 min
+Lingyin TempleBus or taxi, either direction, from the lake’s north-west shore~20–25 min

 A taxi or DiDi works too, but central traffic is heavy and the east and south shores are pedestrianised, so metro-plus-walking is usually faster.
 Full network detail is in the Hangzhou city guide.
 West Lake is the classic Shanghai day trip too — ~45–60 min by high-speed train.